innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_04.md

 ## Summary

-In this notebook you have seen how an investigative process may be required to help us better understand why an assumption we may about how our programme might work helps us better understand what it is actualy doing, or what the robot is actually perceiving.
+In this notebook you have seen how an investigative process may be required to help us better understand why an assumption we may about how our program might work helps us better understand what it is actualy doing, or what the robot is actually perceiving.

-We have also seen how the process of design is often an iterative one in which we repeatedly refine and improve our programme as we better come to understand the problem domain and what we are actually trying to achieve.
+We have also seen how the process of design is often an iterative one in which we repeatedly refine and improve our program as we better come to understand the problem domain and what we are actually trying to achieve.